 NOLA's Italian HeritageWhen you think of New Orleans, chances are you think of food—and the mouthwatering Cajun and Creole dishes that originated there are likely the first to come to mind.
 However, you may not be aware that New Orleans also has a rich history of Italian cuisine and restaurants that rival the city's famed French Creole establishments.

 While Italian immigrants always lived in New Orleans, the city’s Italian population swelled with a wave of Sicilian immigrants fleeing danger and corruption in their homeland beginning in the 1880s.
-Many settled in the French Quarter, known as “Little Italy” for a time, and established businesses; some still exist today.
+Many settled in the French Quarter, known as “Little Italy” for a time, and established businesses and restaurants; some still exist today.

 If you're interested in learning more about the history of the Italian community in New Orleans, visit the American Italian Cultural Center , 537 St. Peters St. Next to it, you'll find the Piazza d'Italia , 377 Poydras St., created in 1978 by architect Charles Moore as a tribute to the Italian-American community and now the site of St. Joseph’s Day celebrations and other events.